lsst-dm/dm_dev_guide/docs/cpp_docs.rst

    Changes to this document must be approved by the System Architect (`RFC-24 <https://jira.lsstcorp.org/browse/RFC-24>`_).
    To request changes to these standards, please file an :ref:`RFC <decision-making-rfc>`.

-This document is ported from original documentation in Confluence; https://confluence.lsstcorp.org/display/LDMDG/Documentation+Standards.
 **This guide will evolve as a mechanism to document C++ APIs wrapped in Python is developed.**

 .. _cpp-file-boilerplate: